yegor256/blog/_posts/2016/mar/2016-03-30-jare-instant-free-cdn.md

 [Relay] -right-> [Origin]
 {% endplantuml %}

-Jare.io has a "relay", which acts as an origin server for CloudFront.
+Jare.io has a "relay," which acts as an origin server for CloudFront.
 All requests that arrive to `cf.jare.io` are dispatched to the relay.
 The relay decides what to do with them.
 The decision is based on the information from the HTTP request URI.
 For example, the request from the browser